About ECHO OEM

 How was the ECHO OEM program developed?

-The project team began developing the pilot ECHO OEM program in January 2021.
+The project team began developing the ECHO OEM program in January 2021.
 It involved three main steps:

 • an assessment of health-care provider learning needs to inform an OEM-specific ECHO curriculum